Using TradeStation as my charting platform always stopped me switching from a Windows computer to an Apple Mac – well

 - 60 seconds to start Windows 7

 - 10 seconds to start and log into TradeStation

 - 15 – 30 seconds to open one of my complex tick bar charts, and

 - 1.5 seconds to open any other minute, hourly or daily chart.

 Not bad.
 In addition it handles opening multiple, complex charts all-at-once and no crashes running TradeStation on the Mac.
 Something that plagued me frequently on my Dells running Windows.

 I have a feeling that chart opening times, particularly tick bar charts, are more dependent on the speed of your Internet connection than the speed of your machine.
 These tests were run in Sydney, Australia, on a good broadband connection.
-But there’s still the slow hop across the Pacific that adds a delay for me.
+But bear in mind, there’s still the slow hop across the Pacific that adds a delay for me.

 So here are the Pros I see in running TradeStation on a Mac: